Advise Me

 Takeaway

-Our hips are important for everyday movements and tasks, so keeping them healthy is key to staying active and independent for decades to come.
-Take steps to keep your hips strong and flexible.
+Our hips are two of the most important joints in the body, responsible for everyday movements and tasks, so keeping them healthy is key to staying active and independent for decades to come.
+Recognize risk factors for hip issues and take steps to keep your hips strong and flexible.

 If you have concerns or are experiencing pain, see your health care provider or a Banner Health specialist so you can ensure your hips remain strong and supportive for the long haul.